MichaelLeighton/2D-Gait-Analysis-System/README.md

 This project demonstrates that a smartphone-based marker system can effectively detect and quantify differences between normal and simulated pathological gait patterns, achieving 94.4% accuracy in distinguishing between normal, limping, and Parkinsonian gait conditions.

 **Why did I build this project?**
-Traditional gait analysis systems cost tens of thousands of pounds and require specialized laboratory settings, making quantitative gait assessment inaccessible to many clinics and research facilities.
+Traditional gait analysis systems cost tens of thousands of pounds and require specialised laboratory settings, making quantitative gait assessment inaccessible to many clinics and research facilities.
 This project bridges the gap by creating an affordable alternative that maintains clinical-grade accuracy.

 **What problem does it solve?**
 - Makes quantitative gait analysis accessible to resource-limited settings